A female’s perspective of being a Maritime Security Operative in the HRA.

 “That is a hard question as every transit has good and sometimes bad points.
 But my most interesting transit was where we had contact with pirates”.

-Best country you have visited?
+What is the best country you have visited?

 “It has to be Sri Lanka and Mozambique; I like them both very much”.